 Infants older than a couple of weeks will also often hop onto the mother’s neck and travel short distances thusly, but some mothers are extremely reluctant to transport their infants in this manner, and will nip at the infant until it hops off.
 In those cases, the mobile infant, especially when frightened, will simply jump onto the nearest group member, whether it is a sibling or its father.
 In fact, bamboo lemur juveniles and fathers play a more active role in infant care than is typical in lemurs.
 After a surprisingly short period of time, however, the infants are navigating around completely on their own.

 Unfortunately, lesser bamboo lemur breeding pairs have been unsuccessful at producing infants at the Lemur Center for years.
 The last successful birth of a bamboo lemur occurred in October, 1998.
-Current DLC population is down to 3 individuals (1 males, 2 females) with little hope for future increases.
+Current DLC population is down to 2 individuals with little hope for future increases.

 In the wild, the gray gentle lemur lives in groups ranging from three to six, and which in some instances might contain more than one female of breeding age.
 Home range size ranges from 8 ha to 15 ha depending on the quality of the habitat.
 As is true of most lemur species, females are dominant over males, and in the wild as well as in captivity they will invest some energy in chasing the males away from choice feeding sites.